 Time series data of in situ measured conductivity and temperature, and derived salinity, for the MI field test were plotted against corresponding results from the laboratory analyzed reference samples and reference temperature logger (Fig. 25).
 Instrument measurements closely tracked large daily and weekly variations throughout the entire deployment period.
 The relative accuracy of the in situ measurements were depicted as numerical differences from the reference values and plotted over time (Fig. 26).
-The mean offset of instrument measured salinity, conductivity, and temperature over the entire deployment were -0.0334 psu, -0.0639 mS/cm, and 0.0039 °C, respectively.
-Comparison of instrument accuracy and precision measured during preand post-deployment exposure tests, following instrument cleaning, revealed no measureable performance drift over the deployment period of 28 days but with a slight calibration offset of approximately 0.15 psu (Fig 27).
+The mean offset of instrument measured salinity, conductivity, and temperature over the entire deployment were -0.0024 psu, -0.0071 mS/cm, and -0.0211 °C, respectively.
+Comparison of instrument accuracy and precision measured during pre- and post-deployment exposure tests, following instrument cleaning, revealed no measureable performance drift over the deployment period of 28 days (Fig 27).
 The amount of fouling that development on the instrument is shown in figure 28 and the rate of fouling was documented with a time-series of photographs showing the accumulation on PVC tiles (Fig. 29).

-Figure 25.
-Time series of instrument measurements and corresponding reference samples acquired during the GL field deployment.
+Figure 25 Time series of instrument measurements and corresponding reference samples acquired during the GL field deployment.

 Figure 26.
-Assessment of relative accuracy of instrument time series measurements during the HI field deployment.
+Assessment of relative accuracy of instrument time series measurements during the GL field deployment.